Parents as Teachers

 - See to Learn ~ www.seetolearn.com

-- The fall 2013 newsletter (PDF) keeps parents informed of upcoming events as well as offers ideas for encouraging a child's development.
+- The winter 2013/spring 2014 newsletter (PDF) keeps parents informed of upcoming events as well as offers ideas for encouraging a child's development.
 (The newsletter is a PDF document viewable with Adobe Acrobat Reader.)

 - Personal visits by certified educators trained in child development help parents understand each stage of a child's growth and offer practical tips to encourage learning.